awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

   Contains the policy document to set, in JSON format\.
 + `ResourceArn` – UTF\-8 string, not less than 1 or more than 10240 bytes long, matching the [AWS Glue ARN string pattern](aws-glue-api-common.md#aws-glue-api-regex-aws-glue-arn-id)\.

-  The ARN of the AWS Glue resource for the resource policy to be set\.
-For more information about AWS Glue resource ARNs, see the [AWS Glue ARN string pattern](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-common.html#aws-glue-api-regex-aws-glue-arn-id)
+  Do not use\.
+For internal use only\.
 + `PolicyHashCondition` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The hash value returned when the previous policy was set using `PutResourcePolicy`\.
 Its purpose is to prevent concurrent modifications of a policy\.
 Do not use this parameter if no previous policy has been set\.
 + `PolicyExistsCondition` – UTF\-8 string \(valid values: `MUST_EXIST` \| `NOT_EXIST` \| `NONE`\)\.

   A value of `MUST_EXIST` is used to update a policy\.
 A value of `NOT_EXIST` is used to create a new policy\.
-If a value of `NONE` or a null value is used, the call will not depend on the existence of a policy\.
+If a value of `NONE` or a null value is used, the call does not depend on the existence of a policy\.
 + `EnableHybrid` – UTF\-8 string \(valid values: `TRUE` \| `FALSE`\)\.

-  Allows you to specify if you want to use both resource\-level and account/catalog\-level resource policies\.
-A resource\-level policy is a policy attached to an individual resource such as a database or a table\.

-  The default value of `NO` indicates that resource\-level policies cannot co\-exist with an account\-level policy\.
-A value of `YES` means the use of both resource\-level and account/catalog\-level resource policies is allowed\.
+  If `'TRUE'`, indicates that you are using both methods to grant cross\-account access to Data Catalog resources:
+  + By directly updating the resource policy with `PutResourePolicy`
+  + By using the **Grant permissions** command on the AWS Management Console\.

+  Must be set to `'TRUE'` if you have already used the Management Console to grant cross\-account access, otherwise the call fails\.
+Default is 'FALSE'\.

 **Response**
 + `PolicyHash` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.